MIGG-NTU/SeisTomo_Tutorials/_sources/computer/command-lines.rst.txt

 mv
 +++
-`mv <https://man.linuxde.net/mv>`__ is a command standing for move. mv is used to move one or more files or directories from one place to another.
+`mv <https://man.linuxde.net/mv>`__ is a command standing for move.
+It is used to move one or more files or directories from one place to another.
 It has two distinct functions:(i) It rename a file or folder; (ii) It moves group of files to different directory.

 .. code-block:: console